TechShivvy/raspi-4-config/README.md

      ```

      Replace `<ip>` with the IP address of your Raspberry Pi or its hostname (e.g., raspberrypi.local).
 This command removes the outdated key from your known_hosts file, allowing you to connect without the verification error.

+2. **Maximized Window Does Not Fill Desktop in Headless Mode**:
+    - Open the `config.txt` file using the command: `sudo nano /boot/config.txt`
+    - Look for the lines containing `framebuffer_width` and `framebuffer_height`.
+If they are commented (with a `#` at the beginning), remove the `#` to uncomment them.
+If they are not present, add the following lines:
+        ```
+        framebuffer_width=1920
+        framebuffer_height=1080
+        ```
+        You can adjust the values (1920 and 1080) according to your desired resolution.
+    - Save the file and reboot Pi.

+     If this solution doesn't work for you, you can also experiment with other options mentioned in this [GitHub issue thread](https://github.com/raspberrypi/Raspberry-Pi-OS-64bit/issues/225), such as setting `hdmi_group`, `hdmi_mode`, or `hdmi_cvt` values to tailor the resolution to your needs.

+3. **'Cannot Currently Show the Desktop' Error**:

+Encountering the 'Cannot Currently Show the Desktop' error can be frustrating, and while a definitive fix might be elusive, there are a few strategies you can try.
+Most solutions you'll find online involve adjusting settings in the `/boot/config.txt` file.
+Although no one-size-fits-all solution exists, here are a couple of steps that might help:

+1. **Uncomment `hdmi_safe=1`**:
+   - Open the `/boot/config.txt` file by using the command: `sudo nano /boot/config.txt`.
+   - Look for the line containing `hdmi_safe=1`.
+If it's commented out (preceded by a `#`), remove the `#` to uncomment it.
+If this line is not present, add it.
+   - Save the file and reboot your Raspberry Pi.

+2. **Exploring Other Options**:
+   - Other solutions involve experimenting with different combinations of `hdmi_flags`, `hdmi_group`, `hdmi_mode`, and `hdmi_cvt` settings in the `config.txt` file.
+   - You can try different values and configurations to see if they resolve the issue.
+It might require a bit of trial and error.

+3. **Further Exploration**:
+   - The 'Cannot Currently Show the Desktop' error is quite specific, and solutions might depend on the exact circumstances.
+   - If the above solutions don't work, it's worth searching online forums, websites, and platforms like YouTube for additional strategies that have worked for others.

 ## Conclusion